Vladlgv/Red-Team-Hugo-Netlify/content/posts/Collaboration.md

 ## R&D team communication
 ----------------
 Throughout the project I was assigned by my peers as the project leader.
 As such I was responsible for communication with the Product Owner, the shareholders and the team itself.
+Also mentioned in the

 Because I was the project leader and Scrum master I was also tasked with organizing the weekly meetings and conducting the daily stand-ups.
 A stand-up is a quick meeting where all the members of the team talk about what they are working on and what issues they have.
 This methodology was adopted by the team fast and it allowed us to work independently on separate parts of the project while still knowing what the overall situation of the project was.